brainstormforce/read-meter/readme.txt

 4. Getting Started

 == Changelog ==
+= 1.0.10 =
+- Fix: Improved input handling by updating to a safer and more modern sanitization method.

 = 1.0.9 =
 - Feature: Added the ID attribute to the `[read_meter]` shortcode eg: `[read_meter id="47"]` to show reading time of that particular post/page irrespective of where the shortcode is added.
 - Fix: Reading time using shortcode `[read_meter]` was not visible on individual post/page unless the post type was selected.